hoellin/eg/docs/haemochromatosis/data_format.md

 ### Compute list of ABC-inferred genes

 In order to do so, we started with a dedicated R markdown.
-Details here: http://genoweb.toulouse.inra.fr/~thoellinger/2022/ABC_inferred_genes/preliminary_analysis_v9.html
+Details to be found here: `data_and_results/haemochromatosis/networks_hemochromatosis/preliminary_analysis_v9.html`

 It produces an output file looking as follows